Our awards and recognition.

 Fortune Magazine’s List of World’s Most Admired Companies for 2017.

 Fortune magazine’s list of World’s Most Admired Companies is the definitive report card on corporate reputation.
-For 2017, 12 companies are ranked in the Life and Health sector and New York Life ranked third overall, factoring in nine key attributes of reputation: people management; use of corporate assets; financial soundness; quality of management; quality of products/services; innovation; social responsibility; long-term investment; and global competitiveness.
+For 2017, 12 companies are ranked in the Life and Health sector and we ranked third overall, factoring in nine key attributes of reputation: people management; use of corporate assets; financial soundness; quality of management; quality of products/services; innovation; social responsibility; long-term investment; and global competitiveness.
 A total of 680 companies from 28 countries were surveyed.

 Fortune Magazine’s Fortune 500 for 2017.